 European Union Business Certificate

 To meet the challenges of increased business globalization, Mays Business School offers a European Union Business Certificate (EUB).
-The program offers Mays students seeking a B.B.A. (accounting, business honors, finance, management, management information systems, marketing and supply chain management) or B.S. (agribusiness) degree the opportunity to gain a better understanding of European business by studying its history, politics and business models.
+The program offers Mays students seeking a B.B.A. (accounting, business honors, finance, management, management information systems, marketing and supply chain management) degree the opportunity to gain a better understanding of European business by studying its history, politics and business models.

 The EUB requires 21 credit hours for completion.
 These courses can be integrated as part of your regular business curriculum.
 You are encouraged to plan early and often to facilitate integration of certificate requirements within the regular undergraduate program.

 Aside from taking the necessary international business courses, earning the EUB certificate requires a European Union international experience.
 You will also be required to demonstrate your ability to conduct business transactions in a European language (other than English).

 Three of the 12 hours must be in your major; another three hours must be IBUS 456 or an IBUS 489 course that focuses specifically on conducting business in the European Union.
 Courses must be selected from a list of International Business Courses or taken on a Mays faculty-led or exchange program.

 These nine credit hours are taken outside of Mays and focus on the history, culture, politics and economic policies of European nation-states.
 A list of acceptable courses can be found HERE.